 All of these factors come to play when we try new products.
 We look for the best flavors, textures, smells, and harvesting processes when we source.

-Come travel and taste the world with us!
+Come travel and taste with us!